Network

 08

-Content Delivery Networks enable the accelerated delivery of website traffic.
-When choosing the right CDN provider, however, expertise in IT security should also be taken into account.
-In addition to the high-performance delivery of web content, the reliability and stability of a company’s own web services also plays a vital role in its digital success.
+Content delivery networks enable accelerated traffic distribution for websites.
+When choosing the right CDN provider, however, it is also important to look for expertise in the area of IT security.
+In addition to high-performance distribution of web content, the stability and security of a company's own web services also play a key role in its digital success.